 What is eCommerce Testing?

-It is a process of checking all the features and functions of a website to ascertain whether it works as per its original specifications and also ensuring it performs to the expected speed if the load reaches designed levels or more.
+It is a process of checking all the features and functions of a website to ascertain whether it works as per its original specifications and ensuring it performs to the expected speed if the load reaches designed levels.